rrpff/Projects/list.md

 [ ] **Content Management System** - Create a content management system (CMS) like Joomla, Drupal, PHP Nuke etc. Start small. *Optional: Allow for the addition of modules/addons.*

+[ ] **ECard Generator** - Make a site that allows people to generate their own little e-cards and send them to other people.
+Do not use Flash.
+Use a picture library and perhaps insightful mottos or quotes.

 [ ] **Fetch Current Weather** - Get the current weather for a given zip/postal code. *Optional: Try locating the user automatically.*

 [ ] **Get Atomic Time from Internet Clock** - This program will get the true atomic time from an atomic time clock on the Internet.
 Use any one of the atomic clocks returned by a simple Google search.